LionelDarras/PyVantagePro/docs/index.rst

 Downloads the archive records from the station between two dates.
 By default all records are downloaded.
-If no stop date is specified, the download will stop at the last record in the station memory.
+If no stop date is specified, the download will stop at the last record available in the station memory.

 Usage::